 Last lunch with glasses at fach Bistro in Bratislava…

-That night we go to bed early after getting take-away dinner at Urban Bistro.
+That night we go to bed early after getting take-away dinner.
 The whole day of pre-examinations made me tired, but also very relaxed.
 I have a great feeling about the doctors, nurses and the clinic and feel well taken care of.
 I’m actually less nervous than the night before and sleep just fine.

 The day of the surgery